Neiden Chapel

-Neiden Chapel (Neiden kapell) is a parish church of the Church of Norway in Sør-Varanger Municipality in Troms og Finnmark county, Norway.
+Neiden Chapel (Neiden kapell) is a parish church of the Church of Norway in Sør-Varanger Municipality in Finnmark county, Norway.
 It is located in the village of Neiden.
 It is one of the churches for the Sør-Varanger parish which is part of the Varanger prosti (deanery) in the Diocese of Nord-Hålogaland.
 The red and white, wooden church was built in a long church format in the style called dragestil in 1902 by the architect Karl Norum.
 The church seats about 155 people.

 History

 In 1898, many farmers in Neiden made a request to the Ministry of Church and Education to have a church and a cemetery built in Neiden.
 Only four years later, the church was finished.
 The residents' desire to have a church coincided with the government's desire to secure the border from Finnish-Russian expansion, and a Norwegian church near the border would help.
 Architect Karl Norum was very keen on old Norwegian stave churches, and he created a dragestil building that would be an expression of Norwegian culture and national cohesion in a border area.
 The chapel had 155 seats and it cost 32,900 kr at that time.
 The chapel was consecrated on 13 July 1902.